 In Northbridge, Dragon Palace is where you can count on some of the finest Chinese food Perth has to offer.
-With three locations around Western Australia, this family of restaurants has made a name for itself by ensuring that every dish is created using the finest ingredients and most authentic cooking methods.
+With four locations around Western Australia, this family of restaurants has made a name for itself by ensuring that every dish is created using the finest ingredients and most authentic cooking methods.
 Specialising in Cantonese cuisine, the chefs at Dragon Palace in Northbridge bring decades of service to the table, and their experience is apparent in dishes like their artfully prepared dim sum and exotic mains like crocodile fillet with snow peas.
 There’s so much more to discover, so be sure to book ahead and make your way to Dragon Palace on Francis Street as soon as you can.

 Food sounds delicious?

 Get a table before they're gone

 Nice place nice taste of dim sum.
 I love durian mochi and almond durian

 Tasty food and fast and friendly service.
 We will be back again.

 Dragon Palace is a bit of a Perth institution, and with restaurants in Cockburn and KTV, as well as here in Northbridge, let’s just say that Perth foodies have been buzzing about this Chinese haven since 1999.
 This elegant restaurant provides the perfect backdrop for an evening out with friends or colleagues, or for a special meal with the whole family.
 Dragon Palace specialises in dim sum and seafood, but you’ll also find a plethora of other delicious options on its menu.